Why is a bodyboard called a boogie board? Is bodyboarding one of those sports with several names? Is boogie boarding used in a derogatory way?

 The first thing we must dissect is the word itself.
-What does "boogie" really means?
+What does "boogie" really mean?
 According to the Oxford English Dictionary, the expression "boogie" means:

 1. A style of fast blues music played on the piano;